 - Food particles can get lodged underneath the dental bridge, making cleaning difficult.
 This increases the risk of infection and bone loss if you aren’t careful with your cleaning.

-Removable Partial Dentures
+Removable Partial Denture

 - If the patient loses more teeth in the future, the other false teeth can be added directly to the partial denture.
 This helps save time and money.